hyperledger-archives/sawtooth-core/docs/source/txn_family_tutorial.rst

 Skeleton Implementation
 =======================

-Checkout the xo-tutorial-step02 branch:
+Now, change your working directory to the **xo-tutorial-step02** subdirectory, then run the **env.sh** script:

 .. code-block:: console

-    % cd $HOME/project/sawtooth-arcade
+    % cd /project/sawtooth-core/docs/source/txn_family_tutorial/xo-tutorial-step02
-    % git checkout xo-tutorial-step02
+    % source env.sh

-This updates sawtooth/txn_family.py such that it contains all the framework of the transaction family, but several methods are not yet implemented.
+This updates sawtooth_xo/txn_family.py such that it contains all the framework of the transaction family, but several methods are not yet implemented.
 Let's look at this initial skeleton code.